-How To Buy & Sell Land & Property In Gambia
+Can A Foreigner Buy & Sell Land & Property In Gambia?

-Foreigners can buy or lease a private property or state-owned land in The Gambia and do not need need official permission to buy land or property in Gambia.
-There are no restrictions on the form of legal ownership of a property by a foreigner in Gambia.
-No special rules apply to foreigners investing, developing or building residential, commercial, industrial or agricultural land and properties in The Gambia.
+There are no restrictions on the form of legal ownership of a property or plot of land by a foreigner in Gambia.
+No special laws or rules apply to a foreigner investing, developing or building residential, commercial, industrial or agricultural land and properties in The Gambia.

 However, there are some restrictions: the State Lands Act (1991) stipulates that foreigners can only have access to residential land for a period not exceeding 21 years and the property cannot exceed 2,500 square meters.
 Undeveloped non-residential lands cannot be leased or assigned to foreigners.

-Do I need a lawyer to buy land or property in Gambia?
+Do I need a lawyer to buy land or own property in Gambia?

-Legal problems can arise when buying and selling land or property in Gambia.
-Our lawyers offer legal advice on buying, selling, renting or leasing land, bulidings, houses, apartments, homes, business premises, real estate investments and property developments in The Gambia. more on real estate & property lawyers in Gambia
+We have lists of buildings, houses, apartments, homes, business premises, real estate investments and property development land for sale in The Gambia. more on real estate & property lawyers in Gambia

 Is it complicated to buy a plot of land or a house in Gambia?